Funeral held for Chicago police officer killed by train

 -

-An attendee holds a program as police officers attend the funeral for Chicago police Officer Conrad Gary, Friday, Dec.
-21, 2018 at St. Rita of Cascia Shrine Chapel in Chicago.
-Gary was one of two Chicago officers who were struck and killed by a commuter train as they were investigating a report of gunfire in the area.
+Officers prepare for the funeral for fallen Chicago police Officer Eduardo Marmolejo at St. Rita of Cascia Shrine Chapel in Chicago on Saturday, Dec.
+22, 2018.
+(Abel Uribe/Chicago Tribune via AP, Pool) Marmolejo and officer Conrad Gary were killed Monday night, Dec.
+17 by a passing commuter train.
 (Abel Uribe/Chicago Tribune via AP, Pool) less

 Photo: Abel Uribe, AP

-An attendee holds a program as police officers attend the funeral for Chicago police Officer Conrad Gary, Friday, Dec.
-21, 2018 at St. Rita of Cascia Shrine Chapel in Chicago.
-Gary was one of two Chicago officers who were struck and killed by a commuter train as they were investigating a report of gunfire in the area.
+Officers prepare for the funeral for fallen Chicago police Officer Eduardo Marmolejo at St. Rita of Cascia Shrine Chapel in Chicago on Saturday, Dec.
+22, 2018.
+(Abel Uribe/Chicago Tribune via AP, Pool) Marmolejo and officer Conrad Gary were killed Monday night, Dec.
+17 by a passing commuter train.
 (Abel Uribe/Chicago Tribune via AP, Pool) less

 Photo: Abel Uribe, AP

-An attendee holds a program as police officers attend the funeral for Chicago police Officer Conrad Gary, Friday, Dec.
-21, 2018 at St. Rita of Cascia Shrine Chapel in Chicago.
-Gary was one of two Chicago ... more
+Officers prepare for the funeral for fallen Chicago police Officer Eduardo Marmolejo at St. Rita of Cascia Shrine Chapel in Chicago on Saturday, Dec.
+22, 2018.
+(Abel Uribe/Chicago Tribune via AP, Pool) ... more

-CHICAGO (AP) — One of two Chicago police officers struck and killed by a train is being remembered as a devoted father and husband, loyal friend and dedicated police officer.
+CHICAGO (AP) — Hundreds crowded into Roman Catholic Church on Chicago's South Side to remember the second of two officers struck and killed by a train .

-Hundreds of officers on Friday crowded into a Roman Catholic Church on the city's South Side where Cardinal Blase Cupich helped celebrate a funeral Mass for 31-year-old Conrad Gary.
-Speakers included Illinois Gov. Bruce Rauner, Chicago Mayor Rahm Emanuel and Police Superintendent Eddie Johnson.
+Officer Eduardo Marmolejo was celebrated as a humble hero during his funeral Saturday.
+Gov. Bruce Rauner, Mayor Rahm Emanuel and Police Superintendent Eddie Johnson attended the funeral.

-Johnson spoke of Gary as a friend to other officers.
-He reminded the audience that it was Gary's dedication to finding the person who had just fired a gun that led him and Officer Eduardo Marmolejo Monday night to the train tracks where they were killed by a passing commuter train.
+To Marmolejo's eldest daughter, the 36-year-old was a dedicated father of three, who taught her that it's often small actions in life that have the biggest impact.